 What gets measured, gets managed.

-I’m pursuing somewhat of an overall life mastery.
-Each day, I’m constantly tinkering, experimenting, and pushing to see where my comfort zone is, where my comfort zone ends, and how I can become better.
-Some days I feel confident, and other days I have no idea what I’m doing.
+I’m on the pursuit of overall life mastery.
+With many things in my life, I’m constantly tinkering, experimenting, and pushing to see where my comfort zone is, where my comfort zone ends, and how I can become better.

 To do this, I benchmark my progress: through note taking, writing in a journal, and tracking my actions over time.

-The simple act of writing down what actions I’ve taken today, and reviewing these notes weekly, monthly, and yearly has made a tremendous difference in my life.
+The simple act of writing down what I’ve done today, and reviewing these notes weekly, monthly, and yearly has made a tremendous difference in my life.

 One of the areas I’ve seen the biggest impact as a result of my tracking efforts has been my personal finances.
-Through tracking my expenses, I’ve realized there are certain weeks or months where I spend too much on food, or went over board on Amazon purchases.
-There were even a few times when I realized I would need to do a no spend weekend or two to make the next credit card payment.
+Through tracking, I’ve realized there are certain months where I spend too much on food or went over board on Amazon purchases.
+There were even a few times when I came to the realization I would need to do a no spend weekend or two to make the next credit card payment.